KauanGalindo/Desafio-JAVA-Accenture-11.2024/README.md

     registrationDate (Date)

 ## Relationships
-Student and Course have a many-to-many relationship, which is mapped using the Inscricao table.
+Student and Course have a many-to-many relationship, which is mapped using the Enrollment table.

 ## Implementation Requirements